 - While the crust is cooling, combine eggs, ricotta, half and half, Italian seasoning and salt.
 Mix well to combine then add basil leaves and stir gently.

-- Slice tomatoes into quarter inch slices and place on several thickness of paper towels to drain.
+- Slice tomatoes into quarter-inch slices and place on several thickness of paper towels to drain.

 - While tart is baking, brush tops of tomatoes lightly with olive oil.
 After 10 minutes, remove tart from oven and arrange tomatoes over the top.
 Sprinkle lightly with sea salt or kosher salt and freshly ground black pepper.

-Adapted from Paule Callait.
+Crust recipe adapted from Paule Callait.